 County Collector Jurisdiction

-Statutorily, other cities in Cass County may request the County Collector to bill and assess nuisances that may have been abated by the city.
+State statute allows cities in Cass County to request the County Collector to bill and assess nuisances that may have been abated by the city.

-For answers to any questions concerning a nuisance abatement bill, please contact the Collector’s Office at 816-380-8376.
+For answers to questions concerning a nuisance abatement bill, contact the Collector’s Office at 816-380-8377.